Modsia16/team-profile-generator/README.md

 Use jest and inquirer (npm)
 Testing parameters passed
 Added validations to name and id
+While configuring the primary wording of the application I needed to create more clarity so edited in the lib and app index An undefined was appearing in the enginer lib and the no more employee pormpt was not consistent, corrected and the app and html generate the teams.

 ## Testing

 Minor get name tests ran for each lib file - passed.
 Will create more comprehensive tests at a later time.
 Initial choices - node app run reacts with an error, terminal is communicating with js.
 Reworked some of the file code
 Constructors throw no error when ran through node app.js